The Power of Optionality: Volatility to Opportunity With Distributed Teams

 How to Prototype and Test Hypotheses with On-demand Talent

-The different stages of rapid prototyping and hypothesis testing with on-demand talent: Modeling and simulations, hypothesis testing, scaling, and ongoing learning and improvement.
+The different stages of rapid prototyping and hypothesis testing with on-demand talent.

 Once you have the initial solution in mind, the focus turns to market and technological validation via the most economical and flexible means possible.
 Speed and agility are especially crucial in this formative stage, and the ability to rapidly expand your team across multiple dimensions—areas of expertise, geographical reach, and overall productive bandwidth—can make the difference in beating competitors to market.